Decentralized Attention Fails Centralized Signals: Rethinking Transformers for Medical Time Series: Experiments

 \subsection{Main Result}

 Table~\ref{tab:subject-independent} presents the results under the Subject-Independent setup.
-Our Tech consistently outperforms Medformer (the previous state-of-the-art) across all six metrics on four datasets, achieving up to \textbf{12.13\%} improvement in the \textbf{\textit{average of all metrics}} on the APAVA dataset.
-Even in the challenging case of ADFTD, Tech remains comparable to Medformer (Avg: 51.80 vs. 50.82).
-Aggregated across all six metrics on these five MedTS datasets, Tech achieves an overall \textbf{4.59\%} performance gain over Medformer, which is remarkable.
-In Table~\ref{tab:har}, Tech substantially outperforms Medformer across all metrics on both datasets, with an average improvement of \textbf{4.23\%}.
-Since HAR tasks involve multi-sensor channels and fine-grained activity classes, these consistent and significant gains indicate that Tech generalizes better to noisy, high-variation, multi-channel time series inputs.
-In terms of robustness, Tech also outperforms Medformer, as reflected in the lower average \textbf{\textit{std}} across all datasets (0.86 vs. 0.96, a \textbf{10.42\%} reduction).
-These results demonstrate that Tech is both more effective and more robust than Medformer.
+Our TeCh consistently outperforms Medformer (the previous state-of-the-art) across all six metrics on four of the five MedTS datasets, achieving up to \textbf{11.6\%} relative improvement in the \textbf{\textit{average of all metrics}} on the APAVA dataset.
+Even in the challenging case of ADFTD, TeCh remains highly comparable to Medformer (Avg: 54.16 \textit{vs.} 54.63) while ranking first in Accuracy and Precision and second in the overall Avg.
+Aggregated across all six metrics on these five MedTS datasets, TeCh achieves an overall \textbf{4.11\%} relative performance gain over Medformer.
+In Table~\ref{tab:har}, TeCh substantially outperforms Medformer across all metrics on both datasets, with an average improvement of \textbf{4.28\%}.
+Since HAR tasks involve multi-sensor channels and fine-grained activity classes, these consistent and significant gains indicate that TeCh generalizes better to noisy, high-variation, multi-channel time series inputs.
+In terms of robustness, TeCh also outperforms Medformer, as reflected in the lower average \textbf{\textit{std}} across all datasets (0.84 \textit{vs.} 0.96, a \textbf{12.37\%} reduction).
+These results demonstrate that TeCh is both more effective and more robust than Medformer.